Genxster1998/genx.github.io/README.md

 License
 ==============

-Below we provide a definition and use for the different pieces that this web-site is comprised, and the licenses that this web-site use.
+Below we provide a definition for the different pieces that comprise this web-site and the licenses that these elements use.

 * Code - by code it's understood that this is entirely in reference to files that contain HTML, CSS, JS and PHP code.
 Their content is licensed entirely in the following license: